arnabnandy7/DemoMvc/README.md

 # DemoMvc
-A practice Spring MVC with XML based configurations
+A practice Spring MVC with Java based configurations